laristra/flecsi/sphinx/src/developer-guide/topology.rst

    * types.h: This file defines types that are used by FleCSI, and by the new topology type.
-At a minimum, this file should define a base type from which the new topology type shall inherit, and a *coloring_t* type.
+At a minimum, this file should define a base type from which the new topology type shall inherit, and a *coloring* type.
 The base class will be used to identify specializations of the new type in explicit/partial specializations and template function overloads.
 The coloring type should include whatever interface and data members are required to form a